OEA Members and Coronavirus FAQs

 In order to continue receiving funding from the State School Fund, districts must meet four mandates handed down by Governor Kate Brown.
 Those mandates include:

-- Providing supplementary education to students.
+- Providing distance learning for students.

 - Nutritional services for students must be maintained.